babel/website/website/blog/2018-07-27-removing-babels-stage-presets.md

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">&quot;Just say no&quot; to `babel?stage=0` in production.</p>&mdash; Ryan Florence (@ryanflorence) <a href="https://twitter.com/ryanflorence/status/627154904302288897?ref_src=twsrc%5Etfw">July 31, 2015</a></blockquote>

-There was a lot of good discussion even years ago, but it wasn't the easiest thing to navigate: we wouldn't want to penalize users that understood the tradeoffs by putting `console.warn`'s when using it, and not having the option at all seemed unreasonable at the time.
+There was a lot of good discussion even years ago, but it wasn't the easiest thing to navigate: we wouldn't want to penalize users that understood the tradeoffs by putting `console.warn`s when using it, and not having the option at all seemed unreasonable at the time.

 Blindly opting into Stage 0 (whether we had it by default) or people choosing to do so seems dangerous, but also never using any proposals is overly cautious.
 Ideally, everyone should able to make an informed decision about the kinds of features that seem reasonable to them and use them wisely, regardless of what stage they are in.
-[Mike Pennisi](https://twitter.com/jugglinmike) wrote a great [post](https://bocoup.com/blog/javascript-developers-watch-your-language) about these concerns.
+[Mike Pennisi](https://twitter.com/jugglinmike) wrote [a great post](https://bocoup.com/blog/javascript-developers-watch-your-language) about these concerns.

 It isn't our intention to threaten, rush, or force specific things into the ecosystem or JavaScript but to faithfully maintain the implementation/discussions around new ideas.